 S1094 G1095 X1096 X1097 K1098 X1099 G1100

 The key residues in the E. coli sequence were correlated with the key residues in the T. thermophilus sequence.
-N779 in the E. coli sequence corresponds to N184 in the T. thermophilus sequence, E883 in the E .coli sequence corresponds to E288 in the T. thermophilus sequence, and T884 in the E. coli sequence corresponds to T289 in the T. thermophilus sequence.
+N779 in the E. coli sequence corresponds to N184 in the T. thermophilus sequence, E883 in the E. coli sequence corresponds to E288 in the T. thermophilus sequence, and T884 in the E. coli sequence corresponds to T289 in the T. thermophilus sequence.
 There are a few variations.
 There are two glycine residues (G885 and G886) in the E. coli sequence after T884.
 The first of these (G885) is replaced by serine (S) in the four Arthrobacter/Paenarthrobacter and the four Corynebacterium sequences.
 However, G886, which corresponds to G291 in the T. thermophilus sequence, is conserved in all 11 sequences.
-C917 in the E. coli sequence corresponds to C322 in the T. thermophilus sequence and S918 in the E. coli sequence corresponds to C323 in the T. thermophilus sequence.
+C917 in the E. coli sequence corresponds to C322 in the T. thermophilus sequence, and S918 in the E. coli sequence corresponds to C323 in the T. thermophilus sequence.

-The presence of the same key residues in the monofunctional and bifunctional Gram-positive P5CDH domains and in the model proteins from Gram-negative bacteria again suggests that the basic mechanism for P5C substrate binding and oxidation and for NAD+ binding and reduction is the same in all of these microorganisms.
+The presence of the same key residues in the monofunctional and bifunctional Gram-positive P5CDH domains and in the model proteins from Gram-negative bacteria again suggests that the basic mechanism for P5C substrate binding and oxidation and NAD+ binding and reduction is the same in all of these microorganisms.

 3.4 SUBSTRATE CHANNELING DURING L-PROLINE CATABOLISM

 The proline catabolic pathway is short and only involves two enzymatic activities.
 Extensive studies in the laboratories of Becker and Tanner have shown that the efficiency of the degradative process can be greatly increased by channeling the L-Δ1-pyrroline-5-carboxylate (P5C) product of the first reaction (PRODH) through a structural tunnel to the active site of the second reaction (P5CDH, GSALDH).
 Along the way, it is spontaneously converted to L-glutamate-γ-semialdehyde which can then be oxidized to L-glutamate (Arentson et al., 2012; Liu et al., 2017; Tanner, 2019).
 This has been most clearly demonstrated for the bifunctional and trifunctional PutA proteins from the Gram-negative bacteria Escherichia coli, Bradyrhizobium japonicum, Geobacter sulfurreducens, Rhodobacter capsulatus, and Sinorhizobium meliloti.
-It has also been found to occur with the monofunctional enzymes from Thermus thermophilus which are not fused together but associated through quaternary structure.
+It has also been found to occur with the monofunctional enzymes from Thermus thermophilus, which are not fused together but are associated through their quaternary structure.

 Evidence for substrate channeling among the Gram-positive bacteria is more limited.
 Korasick et al. (2017) crystallized the PutA protein from Corynebacterium freiburgense and found that it has both PRODH and P5CDH (GSALDH) activities.
 With L-proline as the variable substrate, the Km was 145 mmol L-1.
 With P5C as the variable substrate, the Km was 54 µmol L-1.
 In addition to these catalytic domains, the bifunctional protein has an aldehyde dehydrogenase superfamily domain at the carboxyl-terminal end, the removal of which reduced both enzymatic activities.
-Sedimentation velocity experiments indicated that in the presence of the proline analogue tetrahydrofuroic acid, the PutA protein forms stable dimers.
+Sedimentation velocity experiments indicated that in the presence of the proline analogue tetrahydro furoic acid, the PutA protein forms stable dimers.
 The authors used a trapping assay for P5C based on its binding to 2-aminobenzaldehyde to test for substrate channeling between the two active sites.
-The 2-aminobenzaldehyde/P5C complex has intense yellow color and absorbs light at 443 nm.
+The 2-aminobenzaldehyde/P5C complex has an intense yellow color and absorbs light at 443 nm.
 They found that the amount of this complex in solution was reduced by 52% in reactions where NAD+ was also present in the reaction mixtures.
-A kinetic model for NADH formation indicated that there was no substantial lag phase in formation of the reduced coenzyme.
+A kinetic model for NADH formation indicated that there was no substantial lag phase in the formation of the reduced coenzyme.
 These results were consistent with a substrate channeling mechanism.